Nonprofit Spotlight: Fathers and Families Support Center

 During the final two weeks, participants are prepared for employment opportunities.
 FSCC provides participants with the foundation needed for a successful job interview, from resume building to learning how to shake hands.

 Existing relationships between FFSC and local businesses connect participants with employment opportunities.
 FFSC also focuses on employment retention training skills culminating in job placement.
-Despite the national pandemic, 406 participants agency-wide obtained or maintained employment in 2021.
-The average wage that FFSC participants earned in 2021 was over $14, compared to the state’s minimum wage of $10.30.
+In 2022, 256 participants agency-wide obtained or maintained employment through FFSC’s Employment Development & Mentoring Program.
+The average wage that FFSC participants earned in 2022 was over $15.50, compared to the state’s minimum wage of $10.30.

 Toyea, a 49-year-old father of six, graduated from the Family Formation in 2012 after being incarcerated for years.
 While enrolled in the program, Toyea talked about his past through one-on-one counseling, group mentoring, and trauma informed care services.
 Along with parenting education, Toyea learned how to co-parent with the mother of his children.
 Today, Toyea is a doting grandfather involved in his children’s lives.